smarie/python-parsyfiles/README.md

 ### 4- Advanced topics

+The `parse_collection` and `parse_item` that we have used in most examples are actually just helper methods to build a parser registry (`RootParser()`) and use it.
+Most of the advanced topics below use this object directly.

 #### (a) Lazy parsing

 The multifile collection parser included in the library provides an option to return a lazy collection instead of a standard `set`, `list`, `dict` or `tuple`.
 This collection will trigger parsing of each element only when that element is required.
 In addition to better controlling the parsing time, this feature is especially useful if you want to parse the most items possible, even if one item in the list fails parsing.